 You will have 3 blocks each of 4 different colors (for a total of 12 blocks).

-Sew 2 white jelly roll strips together.
+Sew two white jelly roll strips together.
 Cut into 14″ pieces (same as you did for the honeybun pieces, remember jelly roll strips are wider, 2 ½″ wide).

-Repeat this 4 times so that you have a total of 10 white blocks each 2 strips tall x 14″ wide.
+Repeat this 4 times so that you have a total of then white blocks each 2 strips tall x 14″ wide.

 Two 14″ pieces from 1 white jelly roll strip.

 Sew blocks together.
-This is the color arrangement that I used, but you can change yours to your taste (it would also look nice going dark-light)
+This is the color arrangement that I used, but you can change yours to your taste (it would also look nice going dark to light)

 - 1: One 14″ white jelly roll strip